tony-aw/tinycodet/README.md

 - The `x %col~% rank` operator re-orders the elements within every column of matrix `x` by the rank given in matrix `rank`.

-If matrix `x` is a numeric matrix, and one wants to order the elements of every row or column numerically, `x %row~% x` or `x %col~% x` would suffice, respectively.
+If matrix `x` is a numeric matrix, and one wants to numerically sort the elements of every row or column, `x %row~% x` or `x %col~% x` would suffice, respectively.

-If matrix `x` is not numeric, `x %row~% x` and `x %col~% x`are still possible, but probably not the best option.
-In the non-numeric case, providing a ranking matrix would be better.
+If matrix `x` is not numeric, sorting using `x %row~% x` and `x %col~% x`are still possible, but probably not the best option.
+In the non-numeric case, providing a ranking matrix probably would be faster and give more accurate ordering.

 If `rank` is a non-repeating sample of random integers (i.e. `sample(1:length(x), replace=FALSE)`), `x %row~% rank` will randomly shuffle the elements of every row, where the shuffling order of every row is independent of the other rows.
-Similarly, `x %col~% rank` will randomly shuffle the elements of every column, where the shuffling order of every column is independent of the other columns
+Similarly, `x %col~% rank` will randomly shuffle the elements of every column, where the shuffling order of every column is independent of the other columns.